SzymonRojek/timeCourses-JS/README.md

 The main **goal** of the task:

 - fill the final object with generated data after all callculations
-- display data on the screen
+- display all information from the final object data on the screen

 I created some functions in the convention of pure functions.
 All functionality is in the main block, which ends in the **init function**.